How often should I weigh?

 Should I weigh every day?

 There is very good evidence to support the use of self-monitoring as a strategy to help you manage your weight.
-But weighing everyday may not be necessary, it really depends on where you are at in terms of your health, and what you are trying to do with your weight.
+But weighing everyday may not be necessary.
+Ask yourself “what am I trying to find out when weighing?’
+Then decide how often to weigh.

 Active weight loss – weigh every day